ga-wdi-boston/rails-model-validations/README.md

       end
       ```

-    > If the '...\_id' column was already added by a previous migration,
+    > `add_reference` creates a new column with a FOREIGN KEY constaint;
-    > I could use `add_foreign_key` method instead of `add_reference`
+    > if you want to add the foreign key constraint to an _existing_ column,
-    > to add the foreign key constraint to an existing column.
+    > use `add_foreign_key` instead of `add_reference`

-    Once I add the appropriate methods to the models,
+    Once you add the appropriate methods to the models,
-     I can test it in the Rails Console.
+     you can test it in the Rails Console.

     ```ruby
     class Country < ActiveRecord::Base